 (C) An emergency for any air contaminant pursuant to OAR 340-206-0030(4).

-(b) All open burning is prohibited until the Department notifies the State Fire Marshal that the episode and prohibition are terminated.
+(b) All open burning is prohibited until DEQ notifies the State Fire Marshal that the episode and prohibition are terminated.

 (2) Discretionary Prohibition or Limitation Based on Meteorological Conditions:

-(a) The Department may notify the State Fire Marshal that all or specified types of open burning are prohibited or limited in all or any specified parts of the state based on any one or more of the following criteria affecting that part of the state:
+(a) DEQ may notify the State Fire Marshal that all or specified types of open burning are prohibited or limited in all or any specified parts of the state based on any one or more of the following criteria affecting that part of the state:

-(A) An air stagnation event as determined by the Department;
+(A) An air stagnation event as determined by DEQ;

-(B) The daily maximum ventilation index calculated by the Department for Willamette Valley Open Burning Control Areas or Umpqua Basin Open Burning Control Area is less than 200;
+(B) The daily maximum ventilation index calculated by DEQ for Willamette Valley Open Burning Control Areas or Umpqua Basin Open Burning Control Area is less than 200;

-(C) The daily maximum ventilation index calculated by the Department for the Rogue Basin Open Burning Control Area is less than 400 for all regulated open burning.
+(C) The daily maximum ventilation index calculated by DEQ for the Rogue Basin Open Burning Control Area is less than 400 for all regulated open burning.

-(D) The Department determines there is poor ventilation;
+(D) DEQ determines there is poor ventilation;

 (E) For regulation of burning of yard debris in urban areas, the amount of precipitation expected during the day; or